Tomasz Tłuczyński

 Tomasz Tłuczyński (born 19 April 1979) is a retired Polish team handball player, who was playing on the Poland men's national handball team.
 He received a silver medal with the Polish team at the 2007 World Men's Handball Championship.
 He participated at the 2008 Summer Olympics, where Poland finished 5th.
 He also received a bronze medal with the Polish team at the 2009 World Men's Handball Championship.

+His father, Zbigniew Tłuczyński is also a handballer.